team-citrus/engine/docs/style.md

 Inline functions should be used sparingly.
 Heavily used but small static functions should always be inlined.
-Extern inline functions should not be used.
+Extern inline functions should not be used, except for class methods.

+Operators should be defined with `OPERATOR`, which is a macro defined in include/core/extensions.hpp that will set it to always inline.

 ## OOP features